jennapederson/cli-crash-course/11_who_cares.md

 ### POWER!

 In a unix environment, each command is meant to do one and only one thing.
-Chaining commands together using redireciton and piping lets each command can talk to other commands.
-This gives you flexibility and it can make you more productive.
+By chaining commands and data together using piping and redirection you get more flexibility.

 ## Examples